filipezabala/voice/README.md

 ```

 ### 3. [Python](https://www.python.org/)
+Python is a programming language that integrate systems.
 According to [this](https://github.com/Homebrew/homebrew-core/issues/62911) post, it is recommended to install Python 3.8 and 3.9 and make it consistent.

 ```bash
 brew install python@3.8